microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "The Basics"
 })

-As a reminder, single-qubit gates are represented by $2\\times2$ unitary matrices.
+As a reminder, single-qubit gates are represented by $2\times2$ unitary matrices.

 The effect of a gate applied to a qubit can be calculated by multiplying the corresponding matrix by the state vector of the qubit to get the resulting state vector.

 Multi-qubit gates are represented by $2^N\\times2^N$ matrices, where $N$ is the number of qubits the gate operates on.
 To apply this gate, you multiply the matrix by the state vector of the $N$-qubit quantum system.

-## Applying Gates to a Part of the System
+## Applying Gates To A Part Of The System

 The simplest thing we can do with multi-qubit systems is to apply gates to only a subset of qubits in the system.
 Similar to how it is sometimes possible to represent the state of a multi-qubit systems as a tensor product of single-qubit states, you can construct gates that modify the state of a multi-qubit system as tensor products of gates that affect parts of the system.